-Kitchen Islands With Built-In Tables: Cooking Meets Conversation In Latest Trend
+Kitchen Islands With Attached Built-In Tables: Cooking Meets Conversation

 Your kitchen island, however, is one place where you can play a little with different styles, shapes, and even features.
-So much so that an upgraded island is the top kitchen feature homebuyers seek in 2021 according to a recent HomeLight survey.
+An upgraded kitchen island can have a return on investment (ROI) of 50% to 150% and could mean an extra $2,500 to $7,500 in your pocket.

-One hot new feature to watch: kitchen islands that have tables attached to them.
-We’re not talking about an extension of the island itself with room for a few bar stools, this kitchen island table trend is a full on eating area that’s clearly a separate table, but it’s affixed to the island itself.
+One hot new feature to watch: kitchen islands that have built-in tables — island-table combos — attached to them.
+We’re not talking about an extension of the island itself with room for a few bar stools.
+This kitchen island table trend is a full on eating area that’s clearly a separate table, but it’s attached to the island itself.

-The question many homeowners are asking is this: Are kitchen island tables a passing fad, or a rising trend with staying power?
+But the question is: Are kitchen islands with attached built-in tables a passing fad, or a rising trend with staying power?
 Read on to find out.

 Is the island-as-table trend on the rise?